 Barriers and facilitators to aftercare engagement

-This qualitative study is examining the barriers and facilitators that affect engagement with aftercare mental health treatment following psychiatric hospitalization.
+This qualitative study examined the barriers and facilitators that affect engagement with aftercare mental health treatment following psychiatric hospitalization.
 Of particular interest is the extent to which conceptualizations of mental health and illness may be related to attitudes towards and intention to seek aftercare services.
-We currently have one paper under review from this project, and are working to submit a second paper.
+We have published one paper from this project and currently have one paper under review.

 The Strong Black Woman role and Help-Seeking

-In this qualitative study of 30 African American women, we are attempting to understand how African American women conceptualize strength and the Strong Black Woman (SBW) role, the implications of adhering to the SBW role, and how the SBW role is associated with help-seeking.
-We have published one paper from this project, and we are currently working on a second paper.
+In this qualitative study of 30 African American women, we examined how African American women conceptualize strength and the Strong Black Woman (SBW) role, the implications of adhering to the SBW role, and how the SBW role is associated with help-seeking.
+We have published two papers from this project.

 The Worcester Mental Health Needs Assessment

-This project, conducted in collaboration with the Worcester Division of Public Health and funded by the Fairlawn Foundation, explores the mental health needs of the Worcester community.
+This project, conducted in collaboration with the Worcester Division of Public Health and funded by the Fairlawn Foundation, explored the mental health needs of the Worcester community.
 61 qualitative interviews were conducted with executive directors of mental healthcare serving agencies, providers, and Worcester residents.
 City-level quantitative data were also analyzed.
-A report was written up for the city of Worcester, and we are currently working on a paper to submit for publication.
+A report was written up for the city of Worcester, and we are currently have one paper under review for publication.